Do you want to run Windows apps or games on Debian 13 Trixie? PlayOnLinux 4.3.4 may be the solution you need.

 Video

-In conclusion, PlayOnLinux is perfect for running Windows applications on Debian 12 Bookworm.
-With this guide, you can run Windows-compatible software on Linux.
-For example, it can be an office application or graphics software.
+As a result, PlayOnLinux is perfect for running Windows applications on your Debian OS.
+Thanks to our guide, you can run Windows‑compatible software on Linux.
+For example, this could be an office application or a graphics software.

-On the other hand, I recommend alternative software, WineHQ.
-In short, you can also use Exe applications that you cannot run with using Wine on your Debian system.
+On the other hand, I will recommend an alternative software to you; WineHQ.
+In short, with Wine usage on your Debian system, you can also use EXE apps that you could not run before.

 Thanks a lot for this helpful step-by-step tutorial.
 Unfortunately, in Step 5 during the installation, when I execute `apt install -f`, instead of installing the missing dependencies, apt just uninstalls playonlinux again.
 Do you know how to get around this loop?